Purdue Space Day Rules & Safety

 - Keep your hands to yourself

-- Respect the proprerty of those around you
+- Respect the proprerty of those around you and the Purdue campus

 - Listen to your Group Leaders and stay with them at all times